 Complications such as severe pneumonia or brain damage can sometimes cause death.

 What is the treatment for whooping cough?

-The bacterium which causes whooping cough can be killed by antibiotics.
+The germ (bacterium) which causes whooping cough can be killed by antibiotics.
 However, once the bouts of coughing have started, treatment with antibiotics makes little impact on the course of the illness.
 In effect, the bacteria will have done what they need to do to the airways to set off the bouts of coughing for the next few weeks.

-However, a course of antibiotics is still usually given if the disease is diagnosed in the first few weeks of the illness.
+However, a course of antibiotics is still usually given if the disease is diagnosed in the first three weeks of the illness.
 This is because after five days of antibiotics you are no longer infectious.
 Without antibiotics, you can remain infectious for about three weeks after the bouts of coughing start.

 - Making sure an ill child is getting enough food and drink.

 A course of antibiotics may be given to non-immunised people who have come into close contact with a person with whooping cough.
 This may prevent the illness from developing.
 This is particularly used for young babies, as they are most at risk of a more serious form of the illness.
 It may also be used for people who are likely to come into contact with small babies.